eraasinglaa/tswd-portfolio-era/final-project-part-one.md

 ## Project Story Description:
 This project explores the evolving landscape of international students in the United States, highlighting their significant contributions to American higher education and the economy.
 With data-driven insights, we will trace enrollment trends over the past decade, identify key countries of origin, and analyze the economic impact across states.
 By examining factors influencing student mobility and university strategies to attract international talent, this project aims to provide a comprehensive understanding of the current challenges and future opportunities in international education.
 Through compelling visualizations, we'll reveal how international students enrich U.S. campuses and communities, fostering cultural exchange and global understanding.

-## Why Should Someone Listen to This Story?
+## Why Should Someone Read This Story?
-This story is crucial for educators, policymakers, and communities as it sheds light on the vital role international students play in enriching U.S. academic institutions and driving economic growth.
-Understanding these dynamics helps stakeholders make informed decisions to support international education policies that enhance cultural diversity and global competitiveness.
-As global mobility faces new challenges, this narrative offers valuable insights into fostering an inclusive and thriving educational environment.
+As a reader, I want to understand the impact of international students on U.S. education and the economy so that I can appreciate their contributions and advocate for policies that support global education initiatives.

 ## Outline